riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 }
 ```

-When assigning forks, we first have to determine if the philosopher takes the left fork first and then takes the right fork or if it takes the right fork first and the left fork before.
-To determine if the philosopher is left or right handed, we take his index and see if it is even or odd.
-If it is even then the philosopher will be left handed.
-This is totally arbitrary and I could have set an even id for a right handed philosopher.
+When assigning forks, we first need to determine whether the philosopher takes the left fork first and then the right fork, or vice versa.
+To determine whether the philosopher is left or right-handed, we check their index to see if it is even or odd.
+If it is even, then the philosopher will be considered left-handed.
+This is entirely arbitrary, and I could have designated an even ID for a right-handed philosopher.

 ```c
 static bool	philosopher_is_left_handed(t_philo *philo)